repology/repology-rules/README.md

 - `ignored` - general ignore
 - `successor` - currently alias for `devel` used to convey additional
   meaning: this is a fork of unmaintained original project
+- `debianism` - currently alias for `devel` used to convey additional
+  meaning: this package uses distribution maintained at debian (probably with version addendum)
 - `snapshot` - currently alias for `ignored`

 ```yaml